lealceldeiro/gems/BuildingMicroservices/README.md

 #### Constraints

 Constraints are the different forms in which the users interact with the system.
 On a desktop web application, for example, the constraints considered may be what browser visitors are using, or their resolution.

+### As a Summary

+These are the choices that are most likely to ensure the microservices remain as decoupled as possible from their other collaborators:

+  - Avoid database integration at all costs.
+  - Understand the trade-offs between REST and RPC, but strongly consider REST as a good starting point for request/response integration.
+  - Prefer choreography over orchestration.
+  - Avoid breaking changes and the need to version by understanding Postel’s Law and using [tolerant readers](https://martinfowler.com/bliki/TolerantReader.html).
+  - Think of user interfaces as compositional layers.